-As India grieves train crash that killed 275 people, relatives still wait for bodies of loved ones
+As India grieves train crash that killed 275, relatives wait for bodies of loved ones

 So far only 45 bodies have been identified, and 33 have been handed over to relatives, said Mayur Sooryavanshi, an administrator who was overseeing the identification process at the hospital in the capital of Odisha state, about 200 kilometers (125 miles) south of the site of the train crash in Balasore.

 Upendra Ram began searching for his son, Retul Ram, Sunday, after traveling some 850 kilometers (520 miles) from neighboring Bihar state.
-The one-day journey in a rented car was exhausting for Ram, who said Retul, 17, had been on his way to Chennai to find work.
+The day-long journey in a rented car, which cost him 35,000 rupees ($423), was exhausting for Ram, who said Retul, 17, had been on his way to Chennai to find work.

 After spending hours looking at photographs of the dead, Ram identified his son around noon Monday.